yagna-bork/Inventory-Management-System/README.md

 2. Enjoy!

 # What can it do?
+## Features that my client found the most useful

+> The most useful custom made feature for me was the list of products that will sell out soon.
+> I also liked having the ability to see when item's run out of stock on the day they do
+> That way in the morning before I open my store I can scroll through the list and get rid of items
+> if it need to.

 ## Provides separate admin and staff accounts
 This so only admin can view important store performance metrics like total sales, that you wouldn't want staff to be seeing